 Walking between the historic neighborhoods takes around 30-40 minutes through Granada’s hilly, winding alleyways with uphill climbs.

-After exploring Granada, you can visit nearby Andalusian destinations such as Seville (2.5 hours away), Córdoba (2 hours away), Málaga (1.5 hours away), and Ronda (1.5 hours away).
+After exploring Granada on your first time visit in Granada, you can visit nearby Andalusian destinations such as Seville (2.5 hours away), Córdoba (2 hours away), Málaga (1.5 hours away), and Ronda (1.5 hours away).